MyActionWay/lighthouse-badger-action/README.md

 			* CONSIDER: never enter the actual value of the personal access token
 		* [procedure for manually running a workflow on GitHub](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow#running-a-workflow-on-github "Learn how")
 			<img src="https://raw.githubusercontent.com/sitdisch/cloud/master/images/lighthousebadger_manual_inputs.png" />
-			* CONSIDER: currently, you can't change the token in the UI
+			* CONSIDER: currently, you can't change the `TOKEN` in the UI
 		* [procedure for manually running a workflow using the REST API](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow#running-a-workflow-using-the-rest-api)
 	* for all other triggers
 		* adapt this section